Nweks/Word-game/README.md

 # Word-Game

-FThis is a python game scripts
+This is a python game scripts